cluo0901/RoomGPT/README.md

 ### Storing the API keys in .env

-Create a file in root directory of project with env.
-And store your configuration in it, as shown in the `.example.env` file.
+Create a file in the project root (see `.example.env`) and store your configuration.
+The `DEFAULT_APPROACH` flag lets you choose between the hosted OpenAI flow and the local ControlNet pipeline.

 ```
+DEFAULT_APPROACH=openai
 CONTROL_SERVICE_URL=http://localhost:8000
 CONTROL_SERVICE_ENDPOINT=/generate
 CONTROL_SERVICE_TOKEN=optional-token